 Few people will spend more money on anything else in their lives than they will spend on a house.
 If this is your first home purchase, you may not be fully familiar with all the ins and outs of the process.
 When you enter into a contract to buy a home, there are excellent reasons that this contract should be contingent on having it inspected by a professional, licensed home inspector.

 During a home inspection, the inspector will check the physical structure and major systems of the home.
 As the prospective buyer, this will let you know that there is nothing unsafe about the home before you or your family move into it.

 Negotiating Power Over the Final Price

 When you enter into a contract to buy a home, you do so at a particular offer price.
-This offer assumes that the home is in a certain degree of good structural shape and that its systems, such as electrical, furnace and plumbing, are functioning properly.
+This offer assumes that the home is in a certain degree of good structural shape and that its systems, such as electrical, furnace, and plumbing, are functioning properly.
 If they are not, a good home inspector will uncover this fact for you.
-With the information that a thorough home inspection report provides, you can go back to the seller and ask that they either make the necessary repairs to anything that doesn’t measure up or subtract the estimated amount it would take to repair the deficiencies from the asking price.
+With the information that a thorough home inspection report provides, you can go back to the seller and ask that they either make the necessary repairs to anything that doesn’t measure up or subtract the estimated amount it would take to repair the deficiencies the asking price.

 It Lets You Get out of a Bad Deal

-Sometimes, the issues that are turned up by a home inspection are so major that you may just want to get out of the deal altogether.
-These will typically be major structural safety issues or perhaps the wiring, or plumbing, or HVAC system is in such disrepair that you have to wonder what else may be wrong beneath the surface.
+Sometimes, the issues that are turned up by a home inspection are so major that you may want to get out of the deal altogether.
+These will typically be major structural safety issues, or perhaps the wiring, plumbing, or HVAC system is in such disrepair that you have to wonder what else may be wrong beneath the surface.
 Getting a home inspection will keep you from buying a lemon and make sure your dream home isn’t a nightmare.

 Learn About Your New Home